dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 **Debug**: Helpful for debuggin OpenCore boot issues(We'll be chnging everything *but* `DisplayDelay`)

-* **DisableWatchDog**: YES \(May need to be set for YES if OpenCore is stalling on something while booting, can also help for early macOS boot issues\)
+* **AppleDebug**: YES
+   * Enables boot.efi logging, useful for debuuging.
+Note this is only supported on 10.15.4 and newer
+* **DisableWatchDog**: YES
+   * Disables the UEFI watchdog, can help with early boot issues
 * **Target**: `67`
    * Shows more debug information, requires debug version of OpenCore
 * **DisplayLevel**: `2147483714`